spiceai/spiceai/docs/criteria/definitions.md

 | 100          | 32               |
 | 1000         | 64               |

-## TPC-DS Throughput Test Parallel Queries
+## TPC-DS Throughput Test

+### Test Suite Query Count

+There is a baseline number of 99 queries in the TPC-DS test.
+Some connectors may run less queries.
+For these queries, the Test Suite Query Count is reduced by the number of skipped queries.

+### Parallel Queries

 The following table defines how many parallel queries are required at a given scale factor for Spice throughput tests: